somethingindependent/thewright-site/_events/golden-night.md

 redirect_from:
 - "/talks/golden-night/"
 ---
-Explore the new home of The Wright with social events and specials hosted by friends new and old.
-Get to know the members of The Wright community and see what makes them unique. _\[presented by the businesses of organizations of Golden\]_
+A night to explore Golden, the new home of The Wright.
+Social events, specials and partnerships hosted by friends new and old.
+A progressive night that mashes up members of The Wright family with the soulful community that calls Golden home. _\[presented by the businesses of organizations of Golden\]_

 ### American Mountaineering Center x Foothills Art Center x COILSx